fscelliott/docsdonewell/_posts/2019-02-12-learning-some-SQL.md

-My project management work currently revolves around transforming clinical data into a normalized format and loading it into a database for machine learning researchers to use.
+My technical project management work currently involves transforming clinical data into a normalized format and loading it into a database for machine learning researchers to use.
 The project has me wishing I knew more  about SQL -- I run a couple of reporting queries that developers wrote for me through mySQL workbench on a weekly basis, but  wish I could formulate queries of my own.

 Recently, a request came in to broaden a existing muti-database query to span more databases.
 Before I passed it on to our database developer, I decided to take the opportunity to study the current query, learn more about SQL, and see if I could then size the work involved in broadening the query. (or even do it myself).